Rice milk: Safety in young children

 Because of arsenic levels in rice, the United Kingdom's Food Standards Agency recommends that rice milk should not be given to children under 5 as a replacement for breast milk, formula milk or cow's milk.

 Comparison to dairy milk

 Rice milk contains more carbohydrates when compared to cow's milk (9% vs. 5%), but does not contain significant amounts of calcium or protein, and no cholesterol or lactose.
 Commercial brands of rice milk are often fortified with vitamins and minerals, including calcium, vitamin B12, vitamin B3, and iron.
 It has a glycemic index of 86 compared to 37 for skim milk and 39 for whole milk.

-Rice milk is the least allergenic among plant milks, and may be consumed by people who are lactose intolerant, allergic to soy or milk.
+Rice milk may be consumed by people who are lactose intolerant, allergic to soy or milk.
 It is also used as a dairy substitute by vegans.

 Commercial brands

 Commercial brands of rice milk are available in various flavors, such as vanilla, as well as unflavored, and can be used in many recipes as an alternative to traditional cow milk.